giordi91/giordi91.github.io/content/post/spirvFloat3.md

 };
 ```

-I am usually weary of data types packing for anything that is not 16 bytes aligned, especially in constant buffers, but this is was a storage
+I am usually weary of data types packing for anything that is not 16 bytes aligned, especially in constant buffers and  arrys,
-buffer, the closest thing you can get to a normal flat array allocation you can get in GLSL.
-As you can imagine, this did not go very well, the mesh was not being read properly, I witnessed really weird behaviours where initial values seems to be read properly and then just started being all garbage
+but this is was a storage buffer, the closest thing you can get to a normal flat array allocation in GLSL.
-(possibly misaligned reads).
+As you can imagine, this did not go very well, the mesh was not being read properly.

 I quickly went in the shader, fixed to vec4, padded my mesh and voila!
 Problem fixed, let us move on!
 See you in the next blog post!

 Not so fast, that would be all good but I wanted to know why, the naive me would expect to work, possibly bit less efficient but still, working.

 #Alignment issues